DannyD7189/WinRAT/README.md

 * Ability to manage many connected nodes at once

+* Scheduling of Command Execution

+* Ability to Manage the server through a Simple Python CLI

 ## Features to Come

-* Scheduling of Command Execution
+* Scheduling of Command Execution - Done

-* More robust connection methods
+* More robust connection methods - Done

 ## Current Issues

-* Reliability Issues
+* Reliability Issues - Mostly Fixed, just need to fix the re-authorisation of clients and initiating new handshake procedures for previously connected clients
-* Image Byte Array Decoder Performance
+* Image Byte Array Decoder Performance - Mostly Fixed